atweiden/finn/doc/Syntax.md

 Depending on the flavor of Sectional Inline, the horizontal whitespace following the Section sign must be followed by either a Sectional Block Name, a Sectional Block Name plus a file path, or just a file path.
+An *Inline Reference* can take the place of the file path.

 ### Intra-file Sectional Inlines

-Intra-file Sectional Inlines come in one flavor: *By Sectional Block Name*.
+Intra-file Sectional Inlines come in only one flavor: *By Sectional Block Name*.
 This type of Sectional Inline can only appear within a Sectional Block.

 #### Intra-file By Sectional Block Name